ralfbiedert/openh264-rs/openh264/README.md

 - **I need to fix an important OpenH264 security hole, how can I update the library?**

   Cisco's OpenH264 library is contained in `openh264-sys2/upstream`.
-Updating is (almost, see below) as simple as [pulling their latest source](https://github.com/cisco/openh264), and running `update_openh264.sh`.
+Updating is as simple as [pulling their latest source](https://github.com/cisco/openh264), and running `update_openh264.sh` (and, if APIs changed, `regen-bindings.bat`).

 - **I heard Rust is super-safe, will this make decoding my videos safe too?**